-I am Senior Lecturer in Philosophy of Science in the Dept. of Philosophy, at the University of Edinburgh.
+I am Professor of Philosophy of Science in the Dept. of Philosophy, at the University of Edinburgh.

 My husband, Mark Sprevak, is a philosopher of mind at the University of Edinburgh, and we have a son, Edward, born in 2010.